SyneRBI/SIRF/doc/UserGuide.md

 This section provides a concise description of Gadgetron gadgets that can be used by current SIRF release scripts in a way described in the previous section.
 For further information consult Gadgetron documentation.

 Below `internal<N>` refers to Gadgetron data objects to which SIRF does not provide interface at present.
-We emphasize that splitting Gadgetron chains into sub-chains in a way described in the previous section only makes sense if the input of the first gadget and the output of the last gadget of each sub-chain are either AcquisitionData or ImageData.
+We emphasize that splitting Gadgetron chains into sub-chains in a way described in the previous section only makes sense if the input of the first gadget and the output of the last gadget of each sub-chain are either `AcquisitionData` or `ImageData`.

 #### RemoveROOversamplingGadget